wick3dr0se/bashin/README.md

 > b

 — Among many other things; Bashin can be sourced interactively or per script

-Bashin handles ANSI escape sequences that make coloring, positioning and other terminal modifications much more simple (like building a TUI)

 # Auto Setup
 execute the setup.sh script (recommended)